 Rearrange Your Furniture

 Large furniture pieces can absorb a great deal of noise, particularly when they’re full.
-A bookcase packed with books or dresser filled with clothing will dampen the sound effectively.
+A bookcase packed with books or a dresser filled with clothing will dampen the sound effectively.
 If you’re suffering from a thumping bass behind the same wall you have your headboard on, rearranging your furniture could make a big difference in how you sleep at night.

 Create Noise of Your Own